eosland2018/New-World-Testnet/README.md

   chmod 777 /opt/eosio/start.sh
   chmod 777 /opt/eosio/stop.sh

-- Choose your producer name (any jungle animal ;) and create own EOS key pair
+- Choose your producer name and create own EOS key pair
   you can create key pair using cleos command ./cleos create key or <a target="_blank" href="https://nadejde.github.io/eos-token-sale/">here</a>.
 - Edit config.ini with your producer name and created key pair
 - Open http and p2p Ports on your firewall/router